contentful/widget-sdk/doc/writing_widgets.md

 <div class="preview" style="background-color: #{{fieldData.value}}"></div>
 ```

 That's it.
 Every change you make will be send through the realtime backend.
-Not however that every change will actually replace the old value, not edit it.
+Note however that every change will actually replace the old value, not edit it.
 That means that a text input box used in this fashion will not allow multiple users to edit text at the same time.

 #### Editing Text